Seamless Business Relocation

 • File Form MGT-14 for the special resolution

-• Submit Form INC-22 with the updated address and supporting documents
+• Submit Form INC-22 with updated address and documents

-Though no approval from the Regional Director is required, proper documentation and timely ROC filings are essential to complete the process lawfully.
+Though no approval from the Regional Director is required, proper documentation and timely ROC filings are essential.

 3

-When a company shifts its registered office to another state, the process becomes more comprehensive, as it involves a change in the Memorandum of Association (MOA) and approval from the Regional Director (RD).
+When a company shifts its registered office to another state, the process becomes more comprehensive, as it involves MOA change and Regional Director approval.

 Steps Involved:

-• Pass a board resolution followed by a special resolution of shareholders
+• Pass board resolution + special resolution of shareholders

 • File Form MGT-14 for the MOA alteration

-• Update statutory records, company signboards, and notify banks and government departments
+• Update statutory records, signboards, and notify authorities

-This process typically takes 15–30 working days, depending on documentation and approval timelines.
+This process typically takes 15–30 working days depending on approvals.

 1